Australian Native Plant Garden Design | Water-Wise & Wildlife

 Wildlife Structures

-• Log piles and rock stacks for lizards and skinks
+• Log pile and rock stack in a shaded corner—critical habitat for blue-tongue lizards and king skinks

-• Sensory garden with aromatic natives like lemon myrtle
+• Sensory garden with aromatic natives: lemon myrtle (Backhousia citriodora), native mint (Mentha australis)

 Seasonal Maintenance Guide